-Bill 29, An Act to protect consumers from planned obsolescence and to promote the durability, repairability and maintenance of goods (Order of reference given on 21 September 2023).
+Bill 17, An Act to amend various provisions for the main purpose of reducing regulatory and administrative burden (Order of reference given on 27 September 2023).

 COMMITTEE ON PUBLIC FINANCE

 Orders of reference

 Consideration of Bills:

 - Bill 30, An Act to amend various provisions mainly with respect to the financial sector (Order of reference given on 12 September 2023).

-- Bill 33, An Act respecting the collective agreements of the special constables and the bodyguards of the Gouvernement du Québec (Order of reference given on 20 September 2023).

 COMMITTEE ON INSTITUTIONS

 Orders of reference

 Special Consultations :

+Bill 34, An Act to modernize the notarial profession and to promote access to justice (Order of reference given on 26 September 2023).
+Consideration of Bills:

 - Bill 34, An Act to modernize the notarial profession and to promote access to justice (Order of reference given on 26 September 2023).
-Consideration of Bills:

-- Bill 14, An Act to amend various provisions relating to public security and to enact the Act to assist in locating missing persons (Order of reference given on 19 April 2023). - Bill 34, An Act to modernize the notarial profession and to promote access to justice (Order of reference given on 26 September 2023). - Bill 203, An Act respecting the objects and powers of the Roman Catholic Archiepiscopal corporation of Montreal (Order of reference given on 19 April 2023).
-Orders in compliance with the Standing Orders Interpellation:
+- Bill 203, An Act respecting the objects and powers of the Roman Catholic Archiepiscopal corporation of Montreal (Order of reference given on 19 April 2023).

+COMMITTEE ON CITIZEN RELATIONS

+Orders of reference

+General Consultation: